 Before we get into the best stops between Vancouver and Revelstoke, don’t forget to check out Vancouver and discover the amazing things to do there.
 To help you, be sure to check out all our Vancouver blogs.
 These include the best easy hikes in Vancouver, things to do in Vancouver for free, where to stay in Vancouver, the best things to do in Stanley Park and so much more!

-Near Chilliwack you’ll find lots of farms that you can visit.
+Near Chilliwack, you’ll find lots of farms that you can visit.
 Head to Klasassen Farms for everything blueberries!
 You can buy pre-picked berries to snack on for the rest of your road trip, or if you’re up for more of an activity, pick your own blueberries.
 You’ll also find other products for sale here including delicious ice cream which I can never seem to resist!

 If you’re lucky enough to be passing through Chilliwack in Spring, be sure to stop and enjoy BC’s only Tulip Festival.
-This event is held at Chillwack Tulips and features over 6 million different flowers – just imagine the flower photos you’ll get!
-The event is help annually around April, but exact dates vary year to year based on when the tullips bloom.
+This event is held at Chilliwack Tulips and features over 6 million different flowers – just imagine the flower photos you’ll get!
+The event is held annually around April, but exact dates vary from year to year based on when the tullips bloom.

 2. Harrison Hot Springs

 To get to this town (named after its famous hot springs), you’ll take a detour off the main highway, turning onto Highway #9 for about 20 minutes.
-This small town has some great activities with lots of restaurants and cafés, as well as some cute shops to pick up everything from souvenirs to local art.
+Harrison Hot Springs has some great activities with lots of restaurants and cafés, as well as some cute shops to pick up everything from souvenirs to local art.

 A great place to spend a night is at the Harrison Hot Springs Resort.
-This way, you can try out the famous hot springs for free as a hotel guest and join other well-known past guests like Clark Gable, John Wayne, Michael Bublé, and Liam Neeson.
+This way, you can try out some of the best hot springs in BC for free as a hotel guest and join other well-known past guests like Clark Gable, John Wayne, Michael Bublé, and Liam Neeson.

 There are five different hot mineral springs pools including indoor and outdoor pools.
 The water here has among the highest concentrations of dissolved mineral solids of any mineral spring!